 Disclaimer: This 360 experiement had a learning purpose, the featured video (credit: Eric Fassbender, Atmosphaeres, Crystal Shower Falls) came with "360 video post-production in After Effects and Premiere Pro, using SkyBox Suite" free course, along with other 360 videos, and was only used for educational purposes.
-I tried After Effects, Premier and Origami for prototyping, and settled for Origami and After Effects to work on 360 videos.
+I tried After Effects, Premier and Origami for prototyping, and settled on Origami and After Effects to work on 360 videos.
 I used the featured video in my Origami prototype because it didn't have any commercial purpose and was only utilized to experiment with navigation and interactions.
 I was fascinated by its composition and mood, and found it being the best example of varying background that's challenging to work with in terms of navigation.

 After the 360 video exploration I went back to work on the VR project.